krippilippa/matchagig-backend/README.md

 ---

 ### POST /v1/upload
 Upload a résumé (PDF/DOCX/TXT).
-The server uploads the file to OpenAI Files and asks the Responses API to return a faithful plain-text extraction (no rewriting/summarizing).
+The server uploads the file to OpenAI Files and asks the Responses API to return structured JSON with key fields and faithful full text.
 No local parsing.

 - Content-Type: `multipart/form-data`
 - Form fields: